kohzy/awesome-personalsites/README.md

 # awesome-personalsites
-Tracking people with personal sites I like
+Tracking people with personal sites I like.

+This list is in no particular order.

 ## Legend
 - P = projects and prototypes